odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 You can also use **pandoc-zotxt.lua** to manage a bibliography file.
 This is usually a lot faster.
-Simply set the `zotero-bibliography` metadata field to a filename. **pandoc-zotxt.lua** will then add the sources you cite to that file, rather than to the `references` metadata field.
+Simply set the `zotero-bibliography` metadata field to a filename. **pandoc-zotxt.lua** will then add every source you cite to that file, rather than to the `references` metadata field.
 It will also add that file to the document's `bibliography` metadata field, so that **pandoc-zotxt.lua** picks it up.
-The biblography is stored in CSL JSON, so the filename must end in ".json".
+The biblography is stored as a JSON file, so the filename must end in ".json".

 **pandoc-zotxt.lua** takes relative filenames to be relative to the directory